OSOceanAcoustics/echopype/docs/source/contributing.md

 - The [table of contents](https://jupyterbook.org/en/stable/structure/toc.html) for the sidebar is in `docs/source/_toc.yml`

+### Documentation versions

+ReadTheDocs defaults to having the `stable` version tracking the most recent release and the `main` version tracking the latest changes in the `main` branch of the repository.
+We follow this pattern for our documentation.
+See [RTD Versions](https://docs.readthedocs.io/en/stable/versions.html) for more information.

 ## GitHub Actions for continuous integration (CI)
 When a PR is created, the CI will run through all tests, basic spelling and formatting checks (via pre-commit), and build the documentation.
-You can check the results in a section at the bottom of the PR like below:
+You can check the test results in a section at the bottom of the PR like below:
 ![ci_runs](https://user-images.githubusercontent.com/15334215/165646718-ebfd4041-b110-4b54-a5b9-54a7a08bc982.png)

 To see the newly built documention, clikc  "Details" in the "docs/readthedocs.org:echopype" entry shown above.

-## Documentation versions

-ReadTheDocs defaults to having the `stable` version tracking the most recent release and the `main` version tracking the latest changes in the `main` branch of the repository.
-We follow this pattern for our documentation.
-See [RTD Versions](https://docs.readthedocs.io/en/stable/versions.html) for more information.